exploringtheunknown/openlab-spaceinvaders/frontend/README.md

 ## Example tasks / how to gather points

-- Implement and use the controller
+- Implement and use the controller: 2 p

 You can implement the controller that is provided, docs can be found here ([Gamepad API](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API/Using_the_Gamepad_API)).